argoproj-labs/gordian/README.md

 - `GIT_PASSWORD` (required) - Github personal access token that grants write access to the specified repositories

 # Development
-The simplest way to hit the ground running if you want to contribute with code is using docker, launch a python container
+The simplest way to hit the ground running if you want to contribute with code is using docker.

+Launch a python container
 ```
 localhost$ docker run --rm -it  -v $(pwd):$(pwd) -w $(pwd) python:3.7-stretch bash
 ```